jackfranklin/pulldown/README.md

 This is my first NPM module so I'm still learning, but the most pressing TODOs are:

 * Inline help.
 Currently running `nodefetch --help` will simply tell you to look on Github.
-* Code Refactor.
-Some of the code could be tidier and probably more efficient too.
 * Move `nodefetch.json` into the package for nodefetch so I can simply update the default one through Github.